Yarde/match3/README.md

 # Match 3
-Simple implementation of Match 3 mechanic with use of Scriptable Objects
+Simple implementation of Match 3 mechanic with use of Scriptable Objects# PiPAB-krasnale